 Murder Defense Attorney

-In Colorado, the laws concerning first degree murder, second degree murder and manslaughter cover a wide range of scenarios, and can take many forms.
+In Colorado, the laws concerning first-degree murder, second-degree murder, and manslaughter cover a wide range of scenarios and can take many forms.

-There are several different classes of felonies, and each one has different minimum and maximum sentences, as well as a jail term that must be served before parole.
+For a murder conviction, there are several different classes of felonies, and each one has different minimum and maximum sentences, as well as a jail term that must be served before parole.

 First Degree Murder Defense